 There is much to see and do during your off time in Morocco.
 As a gateway to Africa, the country has for long been a hub for travellers.
 You can explore the dizzying diversity of the mountains and coasts of Morocco, indulge in some fabulous eating experiences or just sit back and enjoy the hectic pace of life in the winding streets of the medinas.

 For more information on living and teaching in Morocco, please check out our section.

 The Savannah plains of the Masai Mara echoing with the thundering hooves of millions of zebras and wildebeest on their annual migration is indeed a sight to behold.
-Living and teaching in Kenya would allow you to witness this wonder of nature.
+Living and teaching in Kenya in eastern Africa would allow you to witness this wonder of nature.
 But that’s not all that Kenya has to offer.
 This wonderful country on the Indian Ocean coast has unspoilt white sandy beaches, dense forests, a snowcapped mountain (near the Equator!!) and a wonderful climate.
 It is also home to age-old tribes like the Maasai who proudly preserve their culture and tradition against the onslaught of modernity.